opentok/opentok-node/README.md

 If you are looking for the JavaScript Client SDK please see the [@opentok/client](https://www.npmjs.com/package/@opentok/client) NPM module.

+## Note!

+This library is designed to work with the Tokbox/OpenTok platform, part of the Vonage Video API.
+If you are looking to use the Vonage Video API and using the Vonage Customer Dashboard, you will want to install the [Vonage Server SDK for Node](https://github.com/vonage/vonage-node-sdk), which includes support for the Vonage Video API.

+Not sure which exact platform you are using?
+Take a look at [this guide](https://api.support.vonage.com/hc/en-us/articles/10817774782492).

+If you are using the Tokbox platform, do not worry!
+The Tokbox platform is not going away, and this library will continue to be updated.
+While we encourage customers to check out the new Unified platform, there is no rush to switch.
+Both platforms run the exact same infrastructure and capabilities, with the main difference being a unified billing interface and easier access to [Vonage’s other CPaaS APIs](https://www.vonage.com/communications-apis/).

+If you are new to the Vonage Video API, head on over to the [Vonage Customer Dashboard](https://dashboard.vonage.com) to sign up for a developer account and check out the [Vonage Server SDK for Node](https://github.com/vonage/vonage-node-sdk).

 ## Installation using npm (recommended):

 npm helps manage dependencies for node projects.
 Find more info here: <http://npmjs.org>.